 For a number of years now, Sprocket Websites has partnered with several county government offices to build and manage their websites.
 We use the word "partnership," with all its inherent meaning, because these are not just customers who buy a website, but teams of people who work along with us to build the right DNN software solution for their offices’ needs.

 Certainly there are many web solutions available to use, so you might wonder why so many public offices choose DNN.
 There are three main reasons:

 Wide range of functions

 Say your department needs an events calendar, a news page, a documents repository, a photo gallery, and a citizens’ feedback systrem.
 You could hire a web developer to research, design and custom code each of these features.
-Or you, with your developer, could browse the DNN Store for modules already built and pick the ones that work best for your specific needs.
+Or, with your developer, you could browse the DNN Store for modules already built and pick the ones that work best for your specific needs.
 If you truly can't find the exact right module, custom creation is always still an option.

 Deep support network